 Are you daydreaming about your next travel nursing assignment?
-Maybe you’re about to end your current contract and need fresh ideas for the next leg of your journey.
+Maybe you’re about to end your current healthcare travel job and need fresh ideas for the next leg of your journey.
 Health Carousel Travel Nursing can help you find travel nurse assignments in your travel nurse specialty.
-We've compiled the following list of 10 cities ranked highest in availability, generous pay, and desirability of location.
+We've compiled the following list of 10 cities ranked highest in availability, generous pay, and location desirability for travel nursing jobs.

 Los Angeles, California

 Los Angeles, California remains one of the most sought-after locations for travel nurses.
-The city offers travel nursing crisis contracts that regularly pay above the national average and is considered one of the cities with the 15 highest paying nursing jobs.
-Multiple reputable hospital systems such as Kaiser Permanente, University of Southern California (USC) Keck, and others in need of experienced travel nurses.
-Plus, the lifestyle of near-perfect weather year-round, easy access to beaches and nature, and a lively food and night-life scene are more than enough incentives to land your next contract in Los Angeles.
+The city often offers travel nursing crisis contracts that regularly pay above the national average and is considered one of the cities with the 15 highest paying nursing jobs.
+Multiple reputable hospital systems like Kaiser Permanente and the University of Southern California hire experienced travel nurses.
+Plus, the lifestyle of near-perfect weather year-round, easy access to beaches and nature, and a lively food and nightlife scene are more than enough incentives to land your next contract in Los Angeles.

-Seattle is home to the iconic Space Needle with panoramic views of the city and bay, as well as the foodie-favorite Pike Place Market.
-The city is also known for its misty gray weather, eclectic art scene, and proximity to hiking havens such as Mt.
+Seattle is home to the iconic Space Needle with panoramic views of the city and bay and the foodie-favorite Pike Place Market.
+Seattle is also known for its misty gray weather, eclectic art scene, and proximity to hiking havens such as Mt.
 Rainier and Mt.
 Saint Helens.
-Nursing specialties such as medical-surgical, ICU, and telemetry remain in high demand in the region, making this location an ideal fit for any travel nurse.
+Nursing specialties such as med surg nursing, ICU, and telemetry travel nurses remain in high demand in the region, making this location an ideal fit for any travel nurse.

-As a tropical oasis lying upon a dormant volcano, Honolulu stands as a strong contender for one of the most desirable places for travel nurses.
+Honolulu, a tropical oasis lying on top of a dormant volcano, is a strong contender for one of the most desirable places for travel nurses.
 This city is the largest of the islands, as well as the capital.
 Staying on the island offers easy access to picturesque white sands, lush green hikes, and the opportunity to pick up surfing as a new hobby.
 While your travel pay rates may not be as high as other travel nurse destinations, the exploring you can do during your days off is unmatched.
 If you’re a fan of tropical flavors, fresh seafood, and a leisurely pace of life after your shift is over, Hawaii could be your next travel nursing destination.

 St. Louis, Missouri

-As the second largest city in Missouri and home of the blues music scene, St. Louis has a lot to offer travel nurses who are looking for a rich midwestern experience.
-The city has eccentric museums like the World Chess Hall of Fame and plenty of outdoor activities like fishing on the Mississippi River.
-For travel nurses in search of a relatively low cost-of-living without the congestion of other major cities, St. Louis could be the perfect low-key stop for their next travel nurse specialty jobs.
+As the second largest city in Missouri and home of the blues music scene, St. Louis has a lot to offer travel nurses looking for a rich midwestern experience.
+It has eccentric museums like the World Chess Hall of Fame and plenty of outdoor activities like fishing on the Mississippi River.
+Travel nurses searching for a relatively low cost of living without the congestion of other major cities may consider St. Louis the perfect low-key stop for their next travel nurse specialty jobs.

 The “Windy City” lies on the shore of Lake Michigan and embodies everything that a bustling metropolitan hub should be.
 Chicago is known for its infamous “Chicago-style” hotdogs, cheesy deep-dish pizza, sweeping architecture, vibrant art and music scene, outdoor adventuring along the lake, and access to multiple sports teams.
 For travel nurses who are ready for a true urban experience, Chicago is an essential choice to explore the best of the Midwest when looking for travel nurse specialty jobs.

-Austin is one of the fastest-growing cities in the US and has proven to be an attractive option for travel nurses.
-As the state capital of Texas, it is a three-hour drive to other major cities such as Dallas, Houston, and San Antonio.
-Austin is also known for its fresh paleo food scene, live-outdoor concerts, and proximity to recreational activities at its multiple lakes and parks.
+Austin is one of the fastest-growing cities in the United States and has proven to be an attractive option for travel nurses.
+It is the state capital of Texas and just a three-hour drive to other major cities such as Dallas, Houston, and San Antonio.
+Austin is also known for its fresh food scene, live-outdoor concerts, and proximity to recreational activities at its multiple lakes and parks.
 Austin is a prime location for travel nurse assignments for nurses looking for a mix of light urban sprawl with a small-town feel.

 Ready to enjoy the best of South Florida?
 Miami is known to be an entirely different world from its Floridian counterparts.
-Travel nurses regularly flock to Miami for it’s temperate climate, warm waters, funky art scene, and vibrant nightlife.
-Miami also represents a host of world-class sports teams and is only a short drive away from the Florida Keys, a string of tropical islands off the coast with opportunities for scuba diving, boating, snorkeling and fishing.
-Another benefit of a travel nursing contract in Miami is there is no state income tax, which means more take-home pay for you in the long run.
+Travel nurses regularly flock to Miami for its temperate climate, warm waters, funky art scene, and vibrant nightlife.
+Miami also represents a host of world-class sports teams.
+It is only a short drive from the Florida Keys, a string of tropical islands off the coast with great scuba diving, boating, snorkeling, and fishing.
+Another benefit of travel nurse assignments in Miami is there is no state income tax, which means more take-home pay for you in the long run.

 New York City, New York

-New York City is an icon on its own merit.
-A range of high-paying contracts are offered all year long, which continues to make it a popular location for travel nurses.
-New York City is also filled with a diverse selection of culinary delights, a brimming nightlife, and famous attractions like Times Square, the Broadway Theater, and Central Park.
+New York City is an icon of its own merit.
+A range of high-paying contracts are available all year long, continuing to make it a popular location for travel nursing jobs.
+New York City is full of diverse culinary delights, a brimming nightlife, and famous attractions like Times Square, the Broadway Theater, and Central Park.
 Travel nurse companies have a plethora of travel nursing jobs available in NYC.
 There is something for everyone, no matter what your taste is.
-However, you can expect to be traveling on foot and utilizing public transportation often.

-As an underrated gem of the south, Richmond offers a tight-knit, unfussy small-town experience.
-Home to a major university, Richmond is also within a two-hour drive to Washington, D.C. and Charlottesville, which boasts ripe vineyards and peaceful forest getaways.
+An underrated gem of the south, Richmond offers a tight-knit, unfussy small-town experience.
+It is home to a major university and within a two-hour drive to Washington, D.C., and Charlottesville, which boasts ripe vineyards and peaceful forest getaways.
 Travel nurses can also experience the growing slow-food movement in Richmond and enjoy organic, locally butchered meats and craft cocktails.
-Richmond is an ideal option for nurses who are looking for a simpler pace of living.
+Richmond is an ideal option for nurses looking for a simpler pace of living.

-Whether you’re at the end of your contract or looking to find your first travel nursing job, Health Carousel Travel Nursing has something for everyone.
+Whether you are at the end of your contract or looking to find your first travel nursing job, Health Carousel Travel Nursing has something for everyone.
 We offer Full Circle Support to help you build travel nurse careers.
 Sign in to OnDemand to get the latest nursing news and available jobs in travel nurse specialties.
 Contact one of our Health Carousel Travel Nursing recruiters to discuss our travel nurse assignments and plan the next step of your travel nursing journey today.

 Midge Lee is a registered nurse with six years of experience in burn, trauma, emergency medicine, and intensive care.
 She has also dabbled in travel nursing and home health.
 Midge enjoys writing about a range of topics—from self-care and wellness to hospital haikus.